-Aggregate natural gas production at the key shales fell between June and July 2016.
-By September 2016, aggregate natural gas production at the seven key shales is expected to fall 1.8% from July 2016.
-The EIA estimates that natural gas production will fall by 1% between July and August 2016.
+Aggregate natural gas production at the key shales already fell in January 2016 compared to December 2015.
+By March 2016, aggregate natural gas production at the seven key shales is expected to fall 1.7% compared to production in January 2016.
+The EIA estimates that natural gas production will fall by 0.6% in February 2016 compared to January 2016.

-Utica Shale to rise, Eagle Ford Shale to drop sharply
+Utica Shale to surge, Eagle Ford Shale to drop sharply

-Among the key shales, only the Utica Shale is expected to see higher natural gas production, with a rise of 0.4% in the next two months.
-The Utica Shale accounted for ~8% of the US shale aggregate natural gas production in July 2016.
+Among the key shales, only the Utica Shale is expected to see a rise in natural gas production in the next two months.
+Its production is expected to grow by 2.3% in March 2016.
+The Utica Shale accounted for ~7% of the US shale aggregate natural gas production in December 2015.

-At the Marcellus Shale, the biggest natural gas–producing shale in the United States, production is expected to fall by ~0.3% between July and September 2016.
-The Eagle Ford Shale is the third-largest natural gas–producing shale among the seven key shales.
-It could see a ~7% production fall by September 2016, the most significant fall in natural gas production among these shales.
+At the Marcellus Shale, the biggest natural gas–producing shale in the United States, production is expected to fall by 2.1% from January 2016 to March 2016.
+The Eagle Ford Shale is the second-largest natural gas–producing shale among the seven key shales.
+It could see production fall 4.3%, the most significant fall in natural gas production among these shales.

-Reduced natural gas production will negatively affect revenues and income for oilfield equipment and service companies such as FMC Technologies (FTI), National Oilwell Varco (NOV), Forum Energy Technologies (FET), and Precision Drilling (PDS).
-National Oilwell Varco accounts for 0.07% of the SPDR S&P 500 ETF (SPY).
+Reduced natural gas production will negatively affect revenues and income for oilfield equipment and services companies like Baker Hughes (BHI), Weatherford International (WFT), Halliburton (HAL), and Precision Drilling Corporation (PDS).
+Baker Hughes accounts for 0.23% of the iShares S&P 500 Value ETF (IVE).